-At the 30th Street Pier of South Brooklyn Marine Terminal (SBMT), a new recycling facility will be built using sustainable design practices to minimize environmental impact.
-Investments in the terminal site will enable much of the City’s recyclables to travel to the facility via waterways, displacing 150,000 annual truck trips and thereby having a positive impact on street congestion.
+At the 30th Street Pier of South Brooklyn Marine Terminal (SBMT), a new recycling facility was built using sustainable design practices to minimize environmental impact.
+Investments in the terminal site enabled much of the City’s recyclables to travel to the facility via waterways, displacing 150,000 annual truck trips and thereby having a positive impact on street congestion.

 Built in the 1960s, SBMT was used as a container terminal until it was closed operationally in the 1980s.
 For the past 20 years, the site has been used as a tow-pound facility by the New York Police Department.

-Now the entire 88-acre facility is being reactivated.
+Recently, the entire 88-acre facility was reactivated.
 The development of the recycling facility was part of the Mayor’s PlaNYC2030 initiative to address waste management in the City.
-It will occupy 11 acres of SBMT and the remaining 77 acres will be leased to Axis Group, an import/export firm.
-Because of its location, the facility will utilize maritime transportation to bring a portion of the recyclables to the facility.
+It occupies 11 acres of SBMT and the remaining 77 acres was leased to Axis Group, an import/export firm.
+Because of its location, the facility utilizes maritime transportation to bring a portion of the recyclables to the facility.
 Maritime transportation is a sustainable and cost effective way to move freight.
-By utilizing New York's waterways, the new facility will displace 260,000 vehicle miles annually traveled on inner city roadways.
-This will have a positive impact on infrastructure maintenance, fuel consumption, congestion, and vehicle emissions.
+By utilizing New York's waterways, the new facility will displace 260,000 vehicle miles annually traveled on inner city roadways which has a positive impact on infrastructure maintenance, fuel consumption, congestion, and vehicle emissions.

-The facility will include classroom space where New York schoolchildren will get first-hand experience with the recycling process.
-The Department of Education is developing a curriculum where schoolchildren will learn the theory of recycling in class, then see how recycling takes place at the facility.
-One to two classes will visit the recycling plant each day and bus parking has been accommodated in the design plans.
+The facility includes classroom space where New York schoolchildren will get first-hand experience with the recycling process.
+The Department of Education developed a curriculum where schoolchildren will learn the theory of recycling in class, then see how recycling takes place at the facility.
+One to two classes visit the recycling plant each day.